puzzle/kubernetes-techlab/labs/10_4_configmap.md

 In this example, we want the file to be mounted as a volume in the container.
 We add the ConfigMap in the deployment as follows:

-Basically, the pod or in our case the deployment has to be edited with `kubectl edit deployment example-spring-boot --namespace --namespace [TEAM]-dockerimage`:
+Basically, the pod or in our case the deployment has to be edited with `kubectl edit deployment example-spring-boot --namespace [TEAM]-dockerimage`:

 ```
       - configMap: